smarcam1102/smarcam1102/README.md

 - Listen to music, rock, metal, clasic, I like Eminem
 - Watch series or movies

-Nothing more to say! bye!!
+Nothing more to say, bye